Prapthi564/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05c-fabric-realtime-lab.md

 + Task 5: Remove the workspace

-## Estimated timing: 25 minutes
+## Estimated timing: 30 minutes

 ## Architecture diagram

 ![](images/5c.png)

+## Lab Prerequisites

+Before starting this lab, you should have the following prerequisites:

+- **Microsoft Fabric Account**: You need a valid Microsoft Fabric account to access the tools and resources required for this lab.

+- **Basic Knowledge of Event Streams**: Familiarity with the concept of event streams and event-driven architecture will be beneficial.

+- **Basic Understanding of Data Ingestion**: Knowledge of data ingestion and how data is captured, processed, and stored in a system will help you when creating an eventstream and an eventhouse.

 ### Task 1: Create the workspace

-Before working with data in Fabric, create a workspace with the Fabric trial enabled.
+In this task, you will create a workspace in Microsoft Fabric with the Fabric trial enabled.
+This workspace will serve as the central environment for managing your eventstreams, eventhouses, and other resources required for event-driven data processing.

 1. Navigate to [Microsft fabric](https://app.powerbi.com/) in the LabVM browser.